-The UHWB programme is a global science programme and interdisciplinary body of the International Council for Science (ICSU), supported by the United Nations University (UNU) and the InterAcademy Partnership (IAP).
+The UHWB programme is a global science programme and interdisciplinary body of the International Science Council (previously ICSU), supported by the United Nations University (UNU) and the InterAcademy Partnership (IAP).
 It's international programme office is hosted by the Institute of Urban Environment (IUE) of the Chinese Academy of sciences (CAS) in Xiamen, China.

 To generate policy-relevant knowledge based on a systems approach that will improve health status, reduce health inequalities and enhance the wellbeing of populations living in urban environments—which are undergoing continual change.
 The programme is designed to build on and create synergies with science and policy communities, focusing on population health and addressing a critically important but as-yet inadequately studied perspective on the systemic determinants of human health and wellbeing.

 We envision future healthy cities functioning as integrated complex systems which sustainably provide benefits for the health and wellbeing of its residents while not compromising planetary health.

 The goals of this science programme reflect the structure of the programme as proposed by the planning group report (ICSU 2011b).
 It aims at

 1. Promoting and coordinating research projects

 3. Building and strengthening capacity